Christ the King College, Isle of Wight: Examination and inspection results

-The 2012 pass rates for the school, in its first year of results, were 77.1% 5+ A*-C including English and Maths for GCSE.
+The 2012 pass rates for the school, in its first year of results, were 77.1% 5+ A*-C including English and maths for GCSE.
 Ofsted inspectors visited the college in April 2014, with Goodhead saying that she was proud of the results.
 Stating that "Goodhead, governors and key leaders were relentless in their drive for excellence", the school showed examples of outstanding practice.
 They also praised the college's sixth form, stating it was good and preparing students well for the future.
 Ofsted inspectors said that to improve, the students' work needed to be "more consistent", with them staying focused in classes.
 However, Ofsted rated it as "good" overall, a high achievement for a newly opened school, commenting it was "knocking on the door of outstanding".

 Primary school leadership

-At the start of the new academic year, beginning September 2013, Christ the King College will assume Governance of Newport C of E Primary School.
+At the start of September 2013, Christ the King College assumed Governance of Newport C of E Primary School.
 This was implemented as an initiative to bring the primary school out of special measures.